Childhood/Early Childhood Education Department

 In addition to fulfilling the specific requirements for New York state certification, you'll complete a minimum of two eight-week, full-time student-teaching assignments at two levels and a culminating research project that includes careful data collection analysis and instructional decision-making to maximize all students' learning in elementary classrooms.

-With the well-regarded M.S.T. in childhood education, grades 1-6 from SUNY Cortland, you're prepared to take your place as a teacher in the elementary school classroom.
+With the well-regarded, accelerated M.S.T. in childhood education, grades 1-6 from SUNY Cortland, you're prepared to take your place as a teacher in the elementary school classroom.

 At the State University of New York College at Cortland, we seek a diverse and academically strong student body.
 Our admission policy and practice will not discriminate on the basis of age, race, religion, sex, sexual orientation, disability, national origin or marital status.